xanny-projects/dragon/README.md

 ## Documentation

-Get started with Xanny, learn the fundamentals and explore advanced topics.
+Get started with Dragon, learn the fundamentals and explore advanced topics.

 ### Table of content